koomsonkell-png/actuarial-insurance-pricing-model/README.md

-# Actuarial Insurance Pricing Model in Python
+# Actuarial Insurance Pricing Model With Python

-## Overview
+## 📌 Project Overview

-This project applies actuarial pricing principles to model and evaluate several life insurance products using Python.
+This project develops a basic actuarial model to estimate insurance premiums based on risk and mortality assumptions.

-The products considered are:

-- Whole Life Insurance
-- Term Assurance
-- Pure Endowment
+## 🎯 Objective
+To understand how insurance companies determine premiums using mortality and discounting principles.

+## 🧠 Methodology
+- Survival and mortality concepts
-- Endowment Assurance
+- Python-based computations

-The project calculates actuarial present values (APVs), variance, and standard deviation under specified mortality and interest rate assumptions.

----

-## Objectives
+## 📊 Key Outputs

-- Implement actuarial pricing models in Python.
-- Calculate APVs for different life insurance products.
+- Estimated insurance premiums and variability
-- Analyze the effect of mortality assumptions on insurance values.
+- Visual analysis of insurance risk behavior for diffrenet inputs
-- Perform sensitivity analysis.
-- Visualize actuarial results.

----

-## Tools Used
+## 🛠 Tools Used

-- Python
-- NumPy
-- Matplotlib
+Python, NumPy, Matplotlib

----
+## 📁 Project Structure
+- graphs/ → visual outputs
+- notebook/ → analysis and calculations

-## Key Result
+## 🚀 Key Insight
+Individuals with higher risk exposure are associated with higher expected premiums due to increased probability of claims.

-The graph below illustrates how different insurance products respond to changes in mortality assumptions.
+The graph below illustrates how different insurance products respond to changes in mortality assumptions, thus, Products that pay on death generally increase in value as mortality rates rise, while survival-based products such as Pure Endowments decrease in value.

 ![Mortality Sensitivity](images/mortality_sensitivity.png)

-Products that pay on death generally increase in value as mortality rates rise, while survival-based products such as Pure Endowments decrease in value.

 ---